Zoe Abbas Jackson

-Zoe Abbas Jackson (born December 31, 2002), is an Indonesian actress who is most known for being the main character on Buku Harian Seorang Istri.
+Zoe Abbas Jackson (born 31 December 2002) is an Indonesian actress, and model who is most known for being the main character on Buku Harian Seorang Istri.

-Information
+Career

 She began doing advertisements at the age of 13, and started trying out for acting roles at the age of 14, even though she was not interested in acting.
 She did not attend acting school, though did eventually get an acting coach and trained on the set.